-Add the flour mixture mixture in three batches alternating with the milk mixture.
+Add the flour mixture in three batches alternating with the milk mixture.
 Making sure you start and end with the flour mixture.
 Do not overmix, just beat until combined.

 Mix in the pumpkin puree.
 Scrape down the sides of the bowl and make sure the pumpkin is well incorporated.

 Pour batter into bundt pan.
-Bake at 350F for about 60 minutes or until the a skewer inserted in the center comes out clean.
+Bake at 350F for about 60 minutes or until a skewer inserted in the center comes out clean.

 Allow cake to rest in pan for about 20 minutes then invert onto a wire rack to cool.